-Fungal problems are some of the most persistent issues facing growers.
-Even indoors, a variety of fungal organisms can affect your plants, ranging from common problems like anthracnose to opportunistic infections that attack your plants after a pest has weakened the plant.
-Chances are if your plants start to suffer from unusual spotting or funny colored growths, the problem is a fungus.
+Fungal problems are some of the most persistent issues facing gardeners.
+Even indoors, a variety of fungal organisms can affect your plants, ranging from common problems like anthracnose to opportunistic infections that attack weakened plants.
+If your plants start to suffer from unusual spotting or funny colored growths, the problem is likely a fungus.

 Baking Soda and Plant Fungus

 Outdoors, gardeners can use a variety of antifungal agents to control fungal problems on plants.
 Popular antifungal agents contain copper and sulfur, which are both toxic materials.
 These chemicals can be used indoors, however safety instructions must be followed very carefully.
 These chemicals are toxic to mammals, so avoid ingesting them and wear protective clothing when applying them to your plants.